 As a final point, prostate cancer screening should cease if a given patient’s health status changes and other health issues take priority over detecting asymptomatic prostate cancer.

 The diagnosis of prostate is made with histological evidence from a biopsy of the prostate except in some case of metastatic disease.
-This can be done transrectally or transperineally with the use of an ultrasound probe that is passed in the rectum of the patient (Figure 4).
+This can be done transrectally or transperineally with the use of an ultrasound probe that is placed in the rectum of the patient (Figure 4).
 Usually at least 12 cores are sampled in a systematic manner that assesses the peripheral zone.

 Figure 3.
 Prostate biopsy via transrectal ultrasound